Last Updated on

 Two types of Medicare plans offering prescription drug coverage may be available where you reside in Maine.
 Both types of plans are offered by private insurance companies contracted with Medicare to provide prescription drug coverage to Medicare beneficiaries.

-Stand-alone Medicare Part D Prescription Drug Plans are designed to work alongside Original Medicare coverage or coverage provided by a Medicare Advantage plan that does not include prescription drug coverage.
+Stand-alone Medicare Part D Prescription Drug Plans are designed to work alongside Original Medicare coverage.

 Alternatively, you can get your Medicare Part A (hospital insurance), Part B (medical insurance), and Part D (prescription drug insurance) coverage by enrolling in a Medicare Advantage Prescription Drug plan.